 PayPal chose LTC as one of their available coins, which is huge, and if I look back on it, this has been the one non-stablecoin I have transacted with in the past, and it really is lightning fast and a simple process.
 As far as transactions go, nobody is going to want to transact with BTC or ETH, people would much rather hold those.
 If LTC can go down as the top transactional non-stablecoin, this is big.

 Once people have gobbled up supply of BTC, what is next down the list in terms of scarcity?
 It’s Litecoin.
 There are only 84 million Litecoin in circulation.
 This means something.
 Lots of funds out there look specifically for scarcity.
 I want more Litecoin going forward.
 What’s next after Litecoin as far as scarcity goes?
 Believe it or not, Bitcoin Cash, who also only has 21 million in circulation, and at a much lower price.
 Just sayin.

 I did a whole podcast episode on this.

 1/4 of my position exited.
 Initial investment recouped.
 Free shares now.

 I traded in my Dash for Chainlink awhile back, and while I really like Dash, probably even now more than ever, I certainly don’t regret the decision.
 Huge gains.

-To me this is like investing in Cisco early on.
+To me this is like investing in Intel early on.
 LINK is the best-of-breed in the oracle space, which people would be crazy not to be a part of.
 LINK has a huge lead on everyone else.
 There are some other intriguing plays in the space, but they have massive amounts of catching-up to to.
 Interested in adding more LINK down the road too.

 Boy do I love this one.
 So sexy.
 Another genius founder who really played the long game and took his time, and now it’s paying off big.